openfga/rfcs/20231212-modular-models.md

 ### Type Extension

 With one of the main drivers behind modular models being to help reduce friction between teams working on a singular model it was decided that type extension should be included to allow extending types without the need for the owning team to take ownership of these relations.
-Moving forward, it should be feasible to allow restricting the usage of these relations to within the module they are extended within.
+In the future, it would be possible to allow restricting the usage of these relations to within the module they are extended within.

-In order to support type extension there must be some restrictions on the usage to avoid any clashes or unexpected behavior:
+In order to support type extension there must be some restrictions on the usage to avoid any clashes or unexpected behavior.
+All the below examples are not allowed:

 * An extended type must exist
 ```python